gauravchakrabarty/gauravchakrabarty.github.io/index.md

 *  [Data Wrangle](/html/Tubarjal-nb-3 wrangle.html) <br>
 *  [Data Plotting](/html/Tubarjal-nb-4-plot.html) <br>

-<p>This project focused on observing and analyzing vegetation growth in the _**Tubarjal Valley**_ region resulting from advancements in irrigation practices.
-The vegetation growth was analysed by comparing the NDVI changes in different periods ranging from [2001-2012] to [2013-2025] </p>
+This project focused on observing and analyzing vegetation growth in the _**Tubarjal Valley**_ region resulting from advancements in irrigation practices.
+The vegetation growth was analysed by comparing the NDVI changes in different periods ranging from [2001-2012] to [2013-2025] <br>
 #### NDVI Difference Mapping
 <embed type="text/html" src="/html/Tubarjal_NDVI_Difference.html" width="700" height="400">
 #### _[New Delhi Time Series](/html/New_Delhi.html)_